mamadou6c/Phone-Lookup/README.md

-# Phone-Tracker 📱🔍
+# Phone-Lookup

-Track phone number information with ease!
+Lookup phone number information with ease!
 This project provides a simple interface to look up details about a phone number, including its country, service provider, and geographical location.

 ## Table of Contents
 - [Features](#features)